 201-4.01 METHOD OF MEASUREMENT.
-Delete this subsection and replace with the following: Areas shown on the Plans or staked for clearing and/or grubbing will not be measured.
+Add the following: Clearing and Grubbing will not be measured.

 201-5.01 BASIS OF PAYMENT.
-Delete this subsection and replace with the following: Work under this section is subsidiary to other contract items and no payment will be made.
+Add the following: Clearing and Grubbing shall be subsidiary to other Division 200 pay items listed in the bid schedule.